-Odyseeus wanted to hear the Siren calls but not to act on them.
-So he got his crew to tie him to the mast.
+Odysseus wanted to hear the Siren calls but not to act on them.
+So he got his crew to tie him to the mast so he could not take over the helm of the ship.
 And his crew bunged up their ears with wax so they couldn’t hear the siren calls, and thus be tempted to overpower him and change course.

 So it was that Jenny and I steered a course for our “true north” you could say.
 Our true north was to stay completely focused, intensely focused, in love.
 Nothing other than that, refusing to be tempted by the seductive whispers of our “siren thoughts”.

-It seemed like a long time but, actually I think the hurricane lasted only seconds.
+It felt like a very long time but, actually I think the hurricane lasted only seconds.
 Then it blew out, completely blew out.
 And we found ourselves simply sitting in the room together.
 And everything felt quite ordinary again.

 This is how I came to know the power of Conscious Love.
 That event in my relationship with Jenny has continued to have a massive knock-on impact throughout my whole life.
 To this day it informs the way that I think about myself, other people, and certainly the way I think about intimate sexual relationships.

-I believe now that the power of Conscious Love, this great unconditional love, is not a luxury.
-If we are to enjoy a truly fulfilling and liberating relationship, it is an essential.
+I believe now that the power of Conscious Love, this great unconditional Love, is not a luxury.
+If we are to enjoy a truly fulfilling and liberating intimate relationship, it is an essential.